 Landlord Is Generally Not Responsible for Dog Bite or Dog Attack

-PERSONBIT OR INJURED BY RENTER’S DOG GENERALLY CANNOT SUE LANDLORD
+PERSON BIT OR INJURED BY RENTER’S DOG GENERALLY CANNOT SUE LANDLORD

-Minnesota Law provides strict liability against the owner of a dog if their dog bites or injures another person.That means if you are bitten by a dog or injured by a dog, the owner is responsible for medical bills and other compensation.
+Minnesota Law provides strict liability against the owner of a dog that bites or injures another person.
+That means if you are bitten by a dog or injured by a dog, the owner is responsible for medical bills and other compensation.
 The only exceptions are if you were trespassing on the property, or you provoked the dog.
+Our dog bite lawyers handle these cases every day.

-The law also says that ‘owner’ includes anyone ‘harboring’ or ‘keeping’ a dog.However, the words harboring or keeping a dog have been interpreted somewhat narrowly by Minnesota courts.In general, MN courts agree that it means something more than feeding a stray dog or the causal presence of a dog on someone’s premises.Harboring means the dog is at least temporarily living with you and you are caring for it.
+A dog ‘owner’ includes anyone ‘harboring’ or ‘keeping’ a dog.
+However, harboring or keeping a dog has been interpreted somewhat narrowly by Minnesota courts.
+In general, MN courts agree that it means something more than feeding a stray dog or the causal presence of a dog on someone’s premises.
+Harboring means the dog is at least temporarily living with you and you are caring for it.
 Keeping a dog implies more than harboring of the dog for a limited purpose or time.

 WHAT IF THE DOG IS STAYING WITH SOMEONE

-Harboring means to afford lodging, to shelter or to give refuge to a dog for a limited purpose or time.Keeping means to undertake to manage, control or care for the dog as dog owners in general are accustomed to do.
-In other words, a keeper acts as if he or she is the owner but without legal ownership of a dog.Keeping requires more than the mere harboring of a dog, or harboring itself would simply be the same as keeping.
+Harboring means to afford lodging, to shelter or to give refuge to a dog for a limited purpose or time.
+Keeping means to undertake to manage, control or care for the dog as a dog owner would.
+In other words, a keeper acts as if he or she is the owner but without legal ownership of a dog.
+Keeping requires more than the mere harboring of a dog, or harboring itself would simply be the same as keeping.
 Our dog bite attorneys have wrestled with this MN law many times.

 Dog Bite Sue Landlord

 What about landlords?
-Is a landlord responsible for dogs on their property?MN courts have stated that the landlord is not responsible unless there is evidence that a landlord has control over a tenant’s dog.If a tenant’s dog bites or attacks someone, the landlord is not responsible in most situations.
+Is a landlord responsible for dogs on their property?
+MN courts have stated that the landlord is not responsible unless there is evidence that a landlord has control over a tenant’s dog.
+If a tenant’s dog bites or attacks someone, the landlord is not responsible in most situations.
 If the renter has his own key to his room and keeps the dog there, the landlord is not responsible even if he they live in the same house.

 HOMEOWNER RESPONSIBLE FOR GUEST DOG